Cameron Hummels

 My current research focus is on galactic atmospheres, the low-density gas surrounding galaxies and extending many times farther than their luminous matter.
 Modeling this so-called "circumgalactic medium" is crucial for understanding why and how galaxies evolve the way that they do.
 The circumgalactic medium controls the flow of gas from the cosmic web onto galaxies, delivering fuel for new generations of stars, or alternatively quenching these gas flows and yielding red galaxies devoid of active star formation.

 In addition to my research, I work as the Director of Astrophysics Outreach at Caltech.
-I am very passionate about public science education and the benefits it has for society, organizing roughly 50 outreach events each year in California and beyond.
-In 2016, I established the Caltech Stargazing Lecture Series consisting of monthly public-level astronomy lectures given by Caltech scientists, each followed by stargazing with telescopes.
+I am very passionate about public science education and the benefits it has for society.
+Each year, I organize roughly 50 outreach events with over 20,000 attendees around California and beyond.
+In 2016, I established the popular Caltech Stargazing Lecture Series consisting of monthly public-level astronomy lectures given by Caltech scientists, each followed by stargazing with telescopes.
 I also founded and direct the Los Angeles Chapter of Astronomy on Tap, educational events which occur at a local bar and feature public astronomy talks, telescopes, live music, and astro-themed pub trivia.
 I have teamed up with various national parks to organize dark sky festivals and eclipse-viewing events, additionally acting as Astronomer in Residence at the Grand Canyon in 2023.
 I have worked as a science consultant on several science and science-fiction films, including the Disney movie "Crater".
 I've been featured in numerous media discussing science (e.g., Discover, PBS, CNN, NPR, LAist, Live Science, Pasadena Star News, and Science).
 My hope is that these various efforts will not only excite people about science, but also inspire people to incorporate experimentation and the scientific method into their everyday lives.

 Computationally, I contribute code to the Enzo hydrodynamics simulation code, the yt visualization and analysis suite, the Trident synthetic observation generation tool, and the CloudFlex subgrid code.
 I am a member of the FIRE simulation group, the AGORA simulation group, and the PI of the Tempest simulations.